 Be patient with your puppy if they're getting a little out of hand; remind them that toes and fingers are not chew toys.
 Positive reinforcement is the best way to teach your new puppy this, by turning their attention to their new toy will help them develop the bond between the right things to chew and the wrong things to chew.

 It takes time.
-If you need help, there are classes that can help you train your puppy and support you during your puppies development.
-We recommend Help With Hounds.
+If you need help, there are classes that can help you train your puppy and support you during your puppy's development.
+We recommend Help with Hounds.

 Help with Hounds is run by one guy called Mark, and he has helped loads of people train their puppies.
 He's fully qualified and has lots of experience working with dogs at all lifestages.